bestia-dev/efrro_form_c_json/README.md

 ## Support

-Maybe the best way to support this app is with a group with questions and answers
+Maybe the best way to support this web page is with a group with questions and answers
 <https://groups.google.com/forum/#!forum/bestiaformc>

 ## Personalization

-If you are happy with the app please donate to <paypal.me/LucianoBestia>.
+If you are happy with the web page please donate to <paypal.me/LucianoBestia>.
-To show my gratitude I will personalize the webapp with your hostel's logo and data.
+To show my gratitude I will personalize the web page with your accommodation's logo and data.
 Because there is a known email address, the guest then have the easy button "send by default email client".
 It is not possible to do this in the basic version.
-So it is more user-friendly to the guest.
-Hostel managers should contact me on <Luciano.Bestia2@gmail.com> to add their hostel data, logo and email address.
+So it is more user-friendly to the guest. accommodation managers should contact me on <Luciano.Bestia2@gmail.com> to add their accommodation data, logo and email address.
 Look at the example:
 <https://bestia.dev/efrro_form_c_json_beta/?id=sturmfrei_goa>